UniMath/agda-unimath/src/category-theory/set-magmoids.lagda.md

   postcomp-hom-Set-Magmoid = comp-hom-Set-Magmoid M f
 ```

-### The predicate on magmoids of being associative
+### The predicate on set-magmoids of being associative

 ```agda
 module _